chris-short/chrisshort.net/content/post/verify-ashleymcnamara/index.md

 +++

-**认证 @ashleymcnamara** is a form of peacefu;l protest to get [Ashley McNamara](https://twitter.com/ashleymcnamara) verified on Twitter.
-Please consider doing something similar in your own Twitter profile.
+**认证 @ashleymcnamara** is a form of peaceful protest to have [Ashley McNamara](https://twitter.com/ashleymcnamara) verified on Twitter.
+Please consider doing something similar with your own Twitter profile.

 The how and the why follows.

 ## The Blue Check